Comparing the Decision-Making Mechanisms by Transformers and CNNs via Explanation Methods: Related Work

-\textbf{Explanation Using Attribution (Heat) Maps} Attribution maps (heat maps) are some of the earliest and most widely-studied explanation tools for deep networks.
-They assign an \textit{attribution} score to each input feature contributing to the desired output of the network.
+\textbf{Explanation Using Attribution (Heat) Maps.} Attribution maps (heatmaps) are some of the earliest and most widely-studied explanation tools for deep networks.
+They assign an \textit{attribution} score to each input feature that contributes to the desired output of the network.
 A majority of the early work, known as \textit{gradient-based} methods, generate attribution maps using the (modified) gradient of the output with respect to the input or intermediate features~\cite{MatDeconv, Gradcam17, JTguided2015, IntegratedGradient, smilkov2017smoothgrad, LRP15}.
-Such methods consider infinitesimal changes to the input which are not necessarily changing the output.
-Later on, sanity check procedures have shown that most of the gradient-based explanation methods are independent of the model predictions and mainly work as edge detectors which greatly undermined their credibility \cite{adebayo2018sanity,2018Nie}.
-There are also concerns about whether they are indeed interpretable by humans~\cite{zimmermann2021well}. ~\cite{hooker2019benchmark} re-trains the model based on the heatmaps which is different from post-hoc heatmaps.\\ Further, \textit{perturbation-based} approaches directly perturb the image regions such as in \cite{ribeiro2016should} which works on superpixels.
-Most of such approaches optimize for a real-valued mask over the input features in order to find the salient regions that significantly decrease the output \cite{2018RISE, fong2019understanding}.
-However, due to the iterative process of such methods, they are relatively slow to generate.
-In addition, optimization for the mask is a highly non-convex problem and can easily be stuck in a bad local optimum.
-In addition, it is possible to generate \textit{adversarial} masks~\cite{hooker2019benchmark,adebayo2018sanity} which solely rely on breaking the input features in order to reduce output confidence -- which are easier to locate but do not necessarily explain the decision-making of visual recognition models.
-Recently, I-GOS \cite{IGOS} alleviated such issues by using the integrated-gradient as the descent direction rather than the gradient, which allows for faster convergence and finding better solutions to the optimization problem.
-They also proposed several tricks such as adding noise in the optimization process to avoid adversarial masks. iGOS++ \cite{khorram2021igos++} improved over \cite{IGOS} by incorporating bilateral minimal evidence, i.e., finding minimal regions over the input that influence the output the most when kept alone or removed, as well as enforcing a smoothness term inspired by bilateral filtering.
-This further avoided generating \textit{adversarial} masks and allowed faithful, non-adversarial and high-resolution masks to be generated.
+Later, sanity check procedures showed that most gradient-based explanation methods are independent of the model predictions and mainly work as edge detectors, greatly compromising their credibility \cite{adebayo2018sanity,2018Nie}.
+There are also concerns as to whether they are indeed interpretable by humans~\cite{zimmermann2021well}. \textit{Perturbation-based} approaches directly perturb the image regions (E.g., in \cite{ribeiro2016should} which works on superpixels).
+Most of such approaches optimize for a real-valued mask over the input features to find the regions that significantly decrease the output probability\cite{zintgraf2017visualizing,2018RISE, fong2019understanding}.
+However, optimization for a mask is highly non-convex and can be easily stuck in a bad local optimum.
+In addition, it is possible to generate \textit{adversarial} masks~\cite{hooker2019benchmark,adebayo2018sanity} that rely break the input features to reduce output confidence.
+These are easy to locate but do not necessarily explain the decision-making of visual recognition models.
+Recently, I-GOS \cite{IGOS} alleviated such issues by using the integrated-gradient as the descent direction rather than the gradient, which achieves faster convergence and locates better optima.
+They also proposed several tricks such as adding noise in the optimization process to avoid adversarial masks and retaining the masked image on the natural image manifold. iGOS++ \cite{khorram2021igos++} improved over \cite{IGOS} by additionally optimizing for minimal regions that improve the output confidence as well as enforcing a smoothness term inspired by bilateral filtering.
+This allowed faithful, non-adversarial and high-resolution masks to be discovered.